roseyume/tails-of-kafka/README.md

 - Create another consumer 'Sammy' configured for topic 'NeighborhoodUpdates in the consumer group 'dog-consumers' and auto offset reset 'latest'

-Check your work:
+# ✅ Check Your Work
- - In the "Consumers Messages" view, you should notice that Sammy missed all previous messages that were sent.
+ - In the "Consumed Messages" table, you should notice that Sammy missed previous messages that were sent.

 ## 📦 Scenario 4: Scaling the Pet Gossip